qkmiller/My-Portfolio/README.md

 ## Component Tree

 React uses a system of components to keep each part of an application compartmentalized.
-This lets the developer re-use components for other parts of the application, or other applications all together.
-At the very least its an amazing organizational tool.
-Here is a layout of the components in my application:
+This allows the developer to re-use these components in current and/or future applications.
+At the very least, it's an amazing organizational tool.
+The bigger a project gets, the more vital this system becomes.
+Here's how the components in my application are structured:

 ![Image of component tree](./componentTree.png)